geofmureithi-zz/broker/README.md

 ### Purpose

-The purpose of this library is to be your real-time web server (SSE) including an embedded database.
+The purpose of this library is to be your real-time web server (SSE) that includes an embedded database.

 Broker is born from the need that rather than building a complex REST API with web-sockets to provide reactive web forms (like for React) there must be a simpler way.